kevenleone/kevenleone/README.md

 <hr />

-Hey, i'm a full-stack developer, passionate for Open-Source and Javascript 💛
+Hey, I'm a full-stack developer, passionate for Open-Source and Typescript 💙

-Currently, working with React, and on the free time i enjoy to code with:
+Currently, working with React, and on the free time I enjoy to code with:
-* React / React Native
+* Next.JS
 * GraphQL
 * NodeJS Backend

-Also, i've contributed with docs translations on open-source projects. <br />
-Check one of my pinned projects, down here and feel free to contribute ✌